Return to Submissions

 Do not place a watermark on your images.

 In the body of the email, provide caption information.
-You can provide the titles of photos, location where the photo was taken, and other text at your discretion.
+For visual art, provide the titles, medium used, and dimensions of the original artwork.
+For photography, provide the titles and the location where each photo was taken.

 Provide a short biography of 75 words length, maximum.
 Also list your social media artist pages.
 You may also provide an additional Artist Statement of 75 words, maximum.